Architecture in Puerto Rico

-The architecture of Puerto Rico demonstrates a broad variety of styles, trends and forms over the history of the archipelago over four centuries of Spanish rule, and over a century of American rule.
+Architecture in Puerto Rico demonstrates a broad variety of styles, trends and forms over the history of the archipelago over four centuries of Spanish rule, and over a century of American rule.
 Puerto Rican architecture is as diverse as its multicultural society, and has been shaped by many internal and external factors and regional distinctions.
 Beginning with the early encounter between the indigenous Taino and Spanish colonizers in the last decade of the 15th century, throughout its history Puerto Rico has witnessed both the applications of European and American styles of architecture and the development of local vernacular styles that today form a part of the Puerto Rican society and identity.

 Pre-Columbian

 When the Spanish first arrived in Puerto Rico in 1493, they noted that the native Taino architectural structures, made primarily of wood and straw, were susceptible to decay.
 Subsequently, among other aspects of their society, the Taino were viewed as naive and inferior.
 Taino villages (yucayeques) were arranged in a circular fashion around a courtyard (batey) with huts (bohíos) and larger family longhouses (caneyes) built around it.
 Although the Spanish used stone building and functional room division within their structures, in the early days of the Spanish settlement of Puerto Rico they also mimicked Taino techniques and styles using wooden posts, walls and roofs for their cottages.